-- Pay the tuition fee for your first semester (only students who are liable to pay tuition fees in Sweden)
+Pay the tuition fee (only students who are liable to pay tuition fees in Sweden)

 It is strongly recommended that you pay the first instalment of your tuition fee as soon as you receive it.
 The residence permit application process will not begin at the Swedish Migration Agency until your first semester tuition fee has been paid.

-The invoice for your first semester will be sent to you by email.
-If you have any questions about the invoice, other methods of payment or even about the confirmation email you will receive after the payment, you are welcome to contact Marie Karlsson from the Finance Office: email@example.com.
+The invoice will be sent to you by email.
+If you have any questions about the invoice, methods of payment or even about the confirmation email you will receive after the payment, you are welcome to contact Marie Karlsson from the Finance Office: firstname.lastname@example.org.

 Below you will find an estimate in Swedish Krona (SEK) of what the minimal cost of living per month can be for a student.
 The budget does not include expenses for literature, travel within or outside of Sweden or expenses for household furnishings.